jasonmahr/KindTrust/README.md

 # KindTrust
-Decentralized crowdfunding platform on blockchain
+Decentralized crowdfunding platform on blockchain (backend)

 Important files:
-KindTrust.sol: The smart contract that ties together organizations, projects, suppliers, purchases, and donors seed.js: These commands can be used to seed a blockchain, helping with testing
+`contracts/KindTrust.sol`: The smart contract that ties together organizations, projects, suppliers, purchases, and donors `seed.js`: These commands can be used to seed a blockchain, helping with testing